40+ Former DOJ Officials Endorse Harris As Dem Nominee

 More than 40 former Department of Justice officials signed on to a letter penned by former Attorney General Loretta Lynch endorsing Vice President Kamala Harris to be the Democrat nominee for president, saying the "stakes could not be higher."

-Rhode Island AG Peter Neronha, a U.S. attorney for the District of Rhode Island during the Obama administration, was the only one of the 45 signatories who has an active role in the field, according to the letter, obtained by NBC News.
+Rhode Island Attorney General Peter Neronha, a U.S. attorney for the District of Rhode Island during the Obama administration, was the only one of the 45 signatories who has an active role in the field, according to the letter, obtained by NBC News.

 "We join him enthusiastically in endorsing Vice President Kamala Harris to be the next President of the United States," the letter went on, according to NBC News.